kishoreksk/mindmate-ai-assistant/README.md

-# AI Healthcare chatbot for Psychiatry
+# Mindmate - AI Healthcare chatbot for Psychiatry

 **Use your preferred IDE**